Conference Agenda & Scheduling

 ObjectiveThis session is designed to provide an overview of Hazardous Materials Area Plans, including recent regulatory updates and Area Plan content.

-DescriptionThis session will be jointly presented by CalEPA and Tait.
-It will cover the regulatory history of Hazardous Materials Area Plans, as well as the current regulatory framework, and general requirements of Area Plans.
+DescriptionThis course encompasses two separate presentations by Tait and CalEPA.
+Tait will cover the regulatory history of Hazardous Materials Area Plans, as well as the current regulatory framework, and general requirements of Area Plans.
 Different formats for Area Plans will be reviewed.
-A comparison of smaller CUPA Area Plans and Regional Area Plans will also be covered.
-The presentation will include a discussion session to clarify any questions and issues.
+CalEPA will focus on the interpretation of terms in regulations, commonly missed elements, and overall evaluations of the area plans.

 FACILITY TOUR - DIEMER WATER TREATMENT TOUR W-T1